The Black Economy and Its Impact

 A third example of the black economy is legal goods and services that are shielded from taxes.
 It includes any work done "under the table."
 It includes any income that isn't reported to tax authorities.
 For example, a construction worker engages in the black economy if he takes a cash payment and doesn't report it on his taxes.
 The work is legal, but his tax avoidance isn't.

-The Internal Revenue Service estimates that 18.3 percent of taxes owed are not paid.
-As a result, tax evasion cost the federal government $458 billion per year from 2008 through 2010.
-The Internal Revenue Service recovers $52 billion, reducing the tax gap of $406 billion annually.
-The service also estimates the voluntary compliance rate, which is a measurement of the total taxes paid relative to total taxes owed.
+The Internal Revenue Service estimates that 16.4% of taxes owed are not paid.
+As a result, tax evasion cost the federal government $441 billion per year from 2011-2013.
+The IRS recovers $60 billion, reducing the tax gap to $381 billion annually.
+Not all of these are black market participants, but the IRS estimate does give a ballpark idea of how much is lost to these illegal activities.

 It allows people to afford medicine, health services, and other essential products they could never obtain otherwise.
 For example, a doctor in a country illegally can provide low-cost health care on a cash basis because he doesn't pay taxes.

-Since the black market activities aren't taxed, the government loses revenue.
+The tax-free nature of the black market means the government loses revenue.
 These funds could have been used to provide services to the country's citizens.
+The underground market economic activity is not counted in government statistics.
+As a result, the country underestimates its gross domestic product.

 Workers don't receive benefits or legal protection.
 As a result, many are exploited.